KaitoCross/superchat-analysis-stuff/README.md

 usage: `python3 monitor_livestreams.py channel_ids`
 It supports multiple channels at once by passing multiple channel IDs as parameter.
 In order to track the activity of the channel, we rely on the YouTube Data API v3.
 Please get yourself the appropriate API key and save it under yt_api_key.txt in the same folder as this python script.
 When it detects a planned livestream, it will start recording Superchats before the livestream starts.
 Once it ends, it will try to re-record superchats from the archive of the video in order to retrieve potentially previously unrecorded superchats.
 It automatically adds those to the statistics and logs.
+It also saves membership anniversary messages.
+It treats them like super chats, using the imaginary currency MON (short for months), saving the membership duration (in months) as the donation value.

 ## recording livestream superchats
 usage: `python3 async_record_running_livestream_superchats.py video_ID`